hayleywheeler/SML209-2018/BasicGrammar.md

 <hr>

-<p> In English, we change a verb (to be) depending on the person.
+<p> In English, we change verbs, such as to be, depending on the person.
 For example, I am, you are, he/she is and so on, they also do this in Spanish.
-Below is a few tables with different verbs and the ones you need to know for this website mini-course are highlighted to make it 10x easier. </p>
+Below is a few tables with two different verbs and the ones you need to know for this website mini-course are highlighted to make it 10x easier. </p>

 <p> It's not essential that you remember all the content of these tables, but it is a good start!
 If you would like to give it a go, below is a small exercise. </p>